wearerobotslab/intrinsic_motivations/README.md

 # Intrinsic motivations
-Repositories for intrinsic motivation implementations.
+Repositories for intrinsic motivation implementations for dynamical sustems.
+Mainly used for robotics and optimisation, but can be used in any feedback loop.

 ## C++
 ### Homeokinesis (Eigen)